RafaelReyesCarmona/TinyTrackGPS/README.md

 ## Changelog
 ### V0.14
-  * Fixed error when display longitudes in grades for numbers grather than 99 o slower than -10.
+  * Fixed error when display longitudes in grades for numbers grather than 99.999999 o slower than -9.999999.
   * Better performance showing battery level.
+  * Fixed error no save data when battery is low.
+  * Device not start when battery is low.
   * Reduce the consuption of current.
 More battery live.

 ### V0.13